-But the challenge for the recruiters has always been to find some valid reason to hire a particular candidate.
+But the challenge for recruiters has always been to find valid reasons to hire a particular candidate.
 Traditionally, a candidate who fares well in the initial levels of the tests and interviews is suitable for the job.
-But there are certain traits of the human psyche that these traditional ways of evaluation fail to access.
-For example, suppose you are hiring for a team lead.
-In that case, there are specific skills that are expected in the individual, such as communicating with team members being a basic requirement.
+But there are certain human traits that these traditional ways of evaluation fail to assess.
+Suppose you are hiring for a team lead.
+Specific skills would be expected of the individual, such as communicating with team members being a basic requirement.

 The objective analysis of the candidates can be done in different ways.
 It depends on the recruiter’s priority and needs to conduct a personality test to solve a purpose.

-The psychometric tests provide some important clues about individuals’ working behavior for the recruiter to ask questions to understand their fitment for the prescribed job roles.
+Implementing psychometric assessments for recruitment provides important clues about individuals’ working behavior for recruiters to ask questions to assess their fitment for the prescribed job roles.

-There are different types of tests available to analyze candidates.
+There are different types of tests available to analyze candidates on these facets above-mentioned.
+Psychometric tests give the recruiter a reliable and valid measure to make an informed decision.
 However, a recruiter needs to determine which test is the most suitable for them.

-The psychometric tests from Mercer | Mettl are well-crafted to evaluate the candidates for their behavioral and cognitive skills.
-We also provide tailor-made solutions to help companies for their specific needs during recruitment.
-Our main approach is to make the assessment process easy, reliable and science-based.
+The suite of psychometric tests from Mercer | Mettl is well-crafted to evaluate the candidates on their behavioral and cognitive skills.
+We also provide tailor-made solutions to help companies with their specific needs during recruitment.
+Our approach is to make the assessment process easy, reliable and empirical.

 Mercer | Mettl’s psychometric tests for recruitment are capable of assessing various traits with predictive insights.
-These traits include-
+These traits include:

-Every organization tries to find candidates who turn out to be key performers in their respective job roles.
+Every organization tries to find candidates who can become key performers in their respective job roles.
 These candidates should also be able to align themselves with the company’s values.
-The psychometric tests for hiring from Mercer | Mettl covers every essential idea to make a recruiter’s life easier by providing reliable information and insights about the candidates.
+Mercer | Mettl’s psychometric tests for hiring covers every essential idea to make a recruiter’s life easier by providing reliable information and insights about the candidates.

-Originally published May 1 2018, Updated August 13 2020
+Originally published May 1 2018, Updated September 23 2020

 Vipul Srivastav is a seasoned marketing professional with expertise in branding and communication.
 He writes on numerous web platforms to share his views and experiences on various topics.
 In his free time, he does photography, reads fiction, listens to U2, and stays curious about the outer space.